CivicActions/civicactions.com/src/content/press/civicactions-wins-cms-contract.md

 CivicActions is also a founding member of the Digital Services Coalition, a group of 16 companies dedicated to bringing the innovation and agility that has become the backbone of commercial digital services to the government.

+For this contract, CivicActions is partnering with Fearless, another Digital Services Coalition member firm, in a Contractor Teaming Arrangement.

 <a href="https://www.usaspending.gov/#/award/CONT_AWD_75FCMC20F0025_7530_GS35F337BA_4732" class="external-link">Award information on USASpending.gov</a>

 -----------------------------------